North Carolina

 In addition to using the North Carolina absentee ballot process described below, active duty military members, their dependents, and U.S. citizens living abroad may also apply to register and vote through special programs for military and overseas voters, specifically the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).

 To register, military and overseas voters can fill out the registration application using the processes for registering described above.
 Military and overseas voters may register to receive an absentee ballot through the Federal Postcard Application (FPCA) or the Federal Write-in Absentee Ballot (FWAB).
 The advantage of the FPCA is that the voter receives a ballot that includes all ballot choices, including local contests and ballot items.
 The FWAB is a simpler option if the voter only wants to vote in prominent federal contests, such as presidential elections.
-With a FWAB ballot, the voter may vote for all contests (federal, state and local) for which he or she is eligible, but the voter must get information for local contests and ballot items in order to write in a choice for those items.
-A military or overseas voter should only apply for an absentee ballot using the FPCA or the FWAB, but not both.
+With a FWAB ballot, the voter may vote for all contests (federal, state and local) for which they are eligible, but the voter must get information for local contests and ballot items in order to write in a choice for those items.
+A military or overseas voter should only apply for an absentee ballot using either the FPCA or the FWAB, but not both.
 Generally, the FWAB serves as a backup to the FPCA.
 For most voters, the FPCA is the best option.

 UOCAVA citizens may complete an FPCA or FWAB and send the form to their county board of elections using one of these methods: